Let’s review some arguments against globalism.

 Since it is purchased more often, the host industry (the stealer’s country) will raise their GDP from this product.

-It hurts our GDP because if our technology was innovative and popular, we won’t get the full benefit from it.
+It hurts our people because if our technology was innovative and popular, we won’t get the full benefit from it.
 There’s no way to enforce that they obey this without further power being given to multinational organizations like the WTO.
 So it turns into a lose-lose situation.
 We get screwed over either way.

 Rise of Social Safety Nets